ROTC Events & Ceremonies

-The purpose of ROTC Functions and Ceremonies is to build unit cohesion, sense of purpose and esprit de' corps among the members of the Colonels' Battalion.
-These events additionally give advanced course cadets the opportunity to develop their skills in planning and resourcing events.
+The purpose of ROTC activities and ceremonies are to build unit cohesion, sense of purpose and esprit de' corps among the members of the Colonels' Battalion.
+These events additionally give advance course cadets the opportunity to develop their skill in planning and resourcing events.

-The Colonels' Challenge is conducted the week prior to classes starting every fall.
-The purpose of this event is to recruit the best qualified individuals and develop the core of the freshman MS class.
+The Colonels' Challenge is conducted the week prior to classes starting each fall semester.
+The purpose of this event is to recruit the best qualified individuals and develop the core of the freshman MSL class.

-The military ball is the social event of the year where Cadets can bring dates for a formal dinner and dancing.
+The Military Ball is the social event of the year where cadets can bring dates to a formal dinner with dancing.
 This event is steeped in tradition with cadets learning more about military etiquette and ceremony.
 The ball is mandatory for contracted cadets.

-The battalion will host an awards ceremony every spring at the end of the semester.
-During the ceremony Cadets will be awarded various military and fraternal awards for their dedication and accomplishments over the year.
+The battalion will host an awards ceremony at the end of the spring semester.
+During the ceremony, cadets will be awarded various military and fraternal awards for their dedication and accomplishments over the school year.

 The battalion will host a mid-year and end-of-year Commissioning Ceremony.
 The graduating cadets will earn their "Gold Bars" and become a commissioned officer in the United States Army.